Specialized Bicycle Components: History

 Volkswagen Bus for $1,500 to fund a cycle tour of Europe, where he bought handlebars and stems made by Cinelli to take back to the US.
 Sinyard started importing Italian bike components which were difficult to find in the United States, but the company began to produce its own bike parts by 1976, starting with the Specialized Touring Tire.
-In 1981, the company introduced its first two bikes, the Sequoia, a sport-touring design and the Allez, a road bike.
+In 1981, the company introduced its first two bikes: the Sequoia, a sport-touring design, and the Allez, a road bike.
 Specialized also introduced the first major production mountain bike in the world, the Stumpjumper, in 1981.
 Like the Sequoia and Allez, the Stumpjumper was designed by Tim Neenan and based on an early Tom Ritchey design.
 Specialized continues to produce bikes under the Stumpjumper name, including both hardtail and full-suspension models.
+The hardtail Stumpjumper was released in 1991 and discontinued after 2016, while the first full-suspension Stumpjumper was released in 1993 and is still in production today, with the Stumpjumper line-up now exclusively full-suspension.
 An original Stumpjumper is displayed in the Smithsonian Institution in Washington, D.C.

-In 1989, Specialized introduced the Epic, the world's second mass-production carbon fiber mountain bike.
+Mike Sinyard moved the firm to Morgan Hill, CA in 1984.

+In 1988, Specialized introduced their Epic variants to aid the growth of carbon fiber bikes on a mass production scale.
+Epic models came with a lightweight carbon frameset designed and engineered by Specialized, and often came stock with higher end components than non-Epic variants.
+Their first release was the Allez Epic, a carbon fiber variant of their Allez road bike.
+Their second release was the Stumpjumper Epic, a carbon fiber variant of their Stumpjumper mountain bike.
+The Stumpjumper Epic was the first ever production carbon fiber mountain bike.
+The Epic returned later in 2002, this time as a stand-alone XC model, debuting a game changing innovation with its Brain rear shock.
+The Brain utilized an inertia valve to help automatically open and close of the shock when needed, without rider input, opening for rough terrain and closing for smooth terrain, all while remaining unaffected from pedal strokes.
+In 2008, the newly designed Epic saw further development of the Brain technology and design with more rider adjustability improve rider experience and perception.
+It solidified its place in the XC community after Christoph Sauser won the 2008 UCI World Mountain Bike Championships by just under three minutes.
+The Epic is still produced to this day.